-The results are valid only for the indicated geographic scopes and cannot be assumed to be valid in geographic regions other than Europe, even for the same packaging systems.
+The results are valid only for the indicated geographic scopes and cannot be assumed to be valid in geographic regions other than Europe, the USA and Japan, even for the same packaging systems.

-This applies particularly for the end-of-life settings as the mix of waste treatment routes (recycling and incineration) and specific technologies used within these routes may differ, e.g. in other countries.
+This applies particularly for the end-of-life settings as the mix of waste treatment routes (recycling and incineration) and specific technologies used within these routes may differ, e.g.in other countries.